 Buildings Provide brief description below: YES NO No buildings required.
-There will only be a steel palisade fence (2.4m high) and access g mast for safety and security reasons.
-Please refer to Appendix B for site plans ate aroun d the Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO No roads required, existing roads to be utilised.
-Electricity supply from George Municipality.
-No water required.
-Appendix B site plans.
-Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: YES NO N/A Storage and treatment of solid waste Provide brief description below: YES NO N/A
+There will only be a steel palisade fence (2.4m high) and access gate around the mast for safety and security reasons.
+Please refer to Appendix B for site plans including conceptual plans of the various design alternatives considered.
+Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO No roads required, existing roads to be utilised.
+Electricity supply from George Municipali required.
+(Refer to Appendix B - Site Plans). ty.
+No wat er Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: YES NO N/A Storage and treatment of solid waste Provide brief description below: ¥ E\$ NO N/A Facilities associated with the release of emissions or pollution.
+Provide brief description below: YES NO N/A